thetherington/RouteTestToolRunner/README.md

 # Route Test Tool Runner

-A web-based tool for remotely executing scripts on two hosts over SSH, with secure credential management, robust job handling, RESTful API, and a modern, responsive frontend for real-time status, results retrieval, and advanced UX.
+A web-based tool for remotely executing scripts on two hosts over SSH, scheduling jobs in advance, and presenting robust job status and results—featuring secure credential management, full REST API, and a modern, embeddable frontend built with Vite, JavaScript, and SASS.

 ---